-Andy Blundell, Director of Close Brothers Aviation and Marine
+Andy Blundell, MD of Close Brothers Aviation and Marine

 Purchasing an aircraft may not be the type of purchase you would normally associate with banking, but the Aviation and Marine team at Close Brothers Asset Finance has perfected this as a viable lending option.

 We are no strangers to supporting the aviation community in the UK and Ireland, having financed the general and business aviation industry for over four decades.

 This expertise in aircraft asset financing covers a wide range of aircraft as well as tailored finance options for each client - we can finance a wide range of aircraft, including light piston aircraft, turboprops, helicopters, executive corporate jets and air ambulances.
 We also finance vintage aircraft and are a strong supporter of historic aviation in the UK and Ireland.

 The aircraft are usually registered in the UK, USA, Ireland, Isle of Man or Guernsey, and we can finance brand new aircraft direct from the manufacturer, or pre-owned aircraft that are being sold from dealers, brokers or via private sale.